prototype74/HyperUBot/TO_DO.md

  - nhentai (*insert lenny face*)
  - quot.ly (maybe????)
  - Add extra info to .info (but what?)
+ - Finding translators to every language and get it translated

 ## Final changes:
  - Make sure the language processor is not using the temporary scheme I made to make pyCharm autocomplete happy.